autowarefoundation/autoware-documentation/docs/design/autoware-interfaces/ad-api/list/api/planning/index.md

 This API manages the planned behavior of the vehicle.
 Applications can notify the vehicle behavior to the people around and visualize it for operator and passengers.

+## Detect Areas

+The area that planning is detecting for the following situation.
+The original message are in MarkerArray which contains too many unnessary data.
+This api will convert it to a more simple data which only include the points for plotting.

+- BLIND_SPOT
+- CROSSWALK
+- DETECTION_AREA
+- INTERSECTION
+- MERGE_FROM_PRIVATE
+- NO_STOPPING_AREA
+- WALKWAY

 ## Velocity factors